paulfioravanti/steno-dictionaries/README.md

 ### Compile Applescript Files

-Command outlines in the dictionaries that run an [AppleScript][] file reference compiled `.scpt` versions of the `.applescript` files contained in this repository.
+Outlines in dictionaries containing commands that run an [AppleScript][] file reference compiled `.scpt` versions of the `.applescript` files contained in this repository.

 Those compiled `.scpt` files are not contained in this repository by default.
 If you are using these scripts for the first time, in order to generate the